fledge-iot/fledge/docs/rest_api_guide/03_RESTuser.rst

 User API Reference
 ******************

-The user API provides a mechanism to access the data that is buffered within FogLAMP.
+The user API provides a mechanism to access the data that is buffered within Fledge.
 It is designed to allow users and applications to get a view of the data that is available in the buffer and do analysis and possibly trigger actions based on recently received sensor readings.

-In order to use the entry points in the user API, with the exception of the ``/foglamp/authenticate`` entry point, there must be an authenticated client calling the API.
-The client must provide a header field in each request, authtoken, the value of which is the token that was retrieved via a call to ``/foglamp/authenticate``.
+In order to use the entry points in the user API, with the exception of the ``/fledge/authenticate`` entry point, there must be an authenticated client calling the API.
+The client must provide a header field in each request, authtoken, the value of which is the token that was retrieved via a call to ``/fledge/authenticate``.
 This token must be checked for validity and also that the authenticated entity has user or admin permissions.

 Browsing Assets